dacoder123456m/wusco-browserext/README.md

 then click the developer mode switch on in the top right corner and click load unpacked in the top left corner then goto your folder then double click it you should see skiovox-helper-... then click that and click open then you have done the hard part now here is how you personalize the browser to remove all restrictions and make it good

+ok so goto:

+chrome://extensions/shortcuts

+and click edit button on ctrl j and press ctrl j shortcut and repeat this but instead for the respective shortcut for the ctrl w shortcut and the ctrl h shortcut and you can edit the rest to your liking like you can activate the bookmarks using a shortcut and you can activate rms and pip and cdm etc so yeah my settings are: ctrl j: ctrl j and ctrl h: ctrl h and ctrl w: ctrl w and ctrl + shift + T: ctrl + shift + T and ctrl + I and picture in picture by google: ctrl g and emoji keyboard: search + shift + space | the rest i just press normaly because there is no need for a shortcut

-first we need a vpn so goto this link:
+ok now we need a vpn so goto this link:

 https://chromewebstore.google.com/detail/vpn-ultimate-best-vpn-by/epeigjgefhajkiiallmfblgglmdbhfab?pli=1

-and click add to chrome click accept then click the puzzle icon and click the pin icon and that will pin it to the browser that is how you add an extension then you click it and change your server in the top of the menu to us and then go back and click the power switch then your vpn is active be sure to click it when you re-enter the browser
+and click add to chrome click accept then click the puzzle icon and click the pin icon and that will pin it to the browser that is how you add an extension then you click it and change your server in the top of the menu to us and then go back and click the power switch then your vpn is active be sure to click the extension every now and then to check if it disconnected and be sure to always turn it on when you go back to the browser it will be green and have the countries server you selected abrevation on top if it is connected properly if not it should be grey when its not connected

 ok now we need an adblocker so goto: